GDPR – GENERAL DATA PROTECTION REGULATION POLICY

 It is also important that the Act is placed in the context of other compliance requirements namely The Regulated Services (Service providers) and (Responsible Individuals) (Wales) Regulations 2017.

-In recognition of the complexities of the Act, the ICO has set up an advice service for small organizations. https://ico.org.uk/global/contact-us/advice-service-for-small-organisations/
+In recognition of the complexities of the Act, the ICO has set up an advice service for small organisations. https://ico.org.uk/global/contact-us/advice-service-for-small-organisations/

 This policy has been updated to include the changes being implemented by the General Data Protection Regulations (GDPR) which are in place on 25/5/2018.
 This policy will be reviewed tri-annually and updated when required.